kwozniakk/Pose2ID/README.md

     ```

 ### Inference
-Run the python inference script.
+Run the `inference.py` script.
 It will generate with poses in the `standard_poses` for each reference image in `ref`.
 The output images will be saved in the `output`.

 ```bash
 python inference.py --ckpt_dir pretrained --pose_dir standard_poses --ref_dir ref --out_dir output
 ```
 `--ckpt_dir`: directory of pretrained weights,\
-`--pose_dir`: directory of target poses, \
+`--pose_dir`: directory of target poses (we provide 8 poses used in our experiment), \
-`--ref_dir`: directory of reference images, \
+`--ref_dir`: directory of reference images (we provide 10 reference imgs), \
 `--out_dir`: directory of output images.

 ### Official generated images on Market1501
-Here, we provide our generated images on [Gallery](https://drive.google.com/file/d/1QdH0CctiUrZTCE3nPzc_kPmgAaxhhWzd/view?usp=sharing) and [Query](https://drive.google.com/file/d/1oiOutY64FQn9RTF2l_T0A8iPCWMkJi3a/view?usp=sharing) set of Market1501 dataset with 8 representative poses.
+Here, we provide our generated images on [Gallery](https://drive.google.com/file/d/1QdH0CctiUrZTCE3nPzc_kPmgAaxhhWzd/view?usp=sharing) and [Query](https://drive.google.com/file/d/1oiOutY64FQn9RTF2l_T0A8iPCWMkJi3a/view?usp=sharing) of test set on Market1501 with our 8 representative poses.

 ### Getting target poses